Why You Need an Asset Forfeiture Lawyer

 Asset Forfeiture Attorney

-Serving Clients Throughout the U.S. & Abroad
+Serving Clients Throughout the U.S. and Abroad

 New York and U.S. criminal and civil codes have been enacted to prevent people and groups from making profits off of unlawful activities, such as in white-collar crimes and drug trafficking cases.
 These laws make it possible for law enforcement or civil authorities to seize property they believe to have been obtained illegally based on criminal activity evidence.
 While these laws have been established to disable large-scale criminal operators by stripping them of their resources, they are often abused and used unjustly, creating major problems for ordinary citizens.